bclarke98/OSRSWikiScraper/README.md

 # Contact Me
 **Want to request a feature, report a bug, or give general feedback?**
 Send me a message on Reddit -  */u/overlysalty*
+Email me - support@d3x.me

 # Credits
 Huge thanks to /u/artpicks for inspiring this project.
 Go check out his loot tracking program!